Reversible Semen Analysis Factors

 As mentioned above, most men being evaluated for fertility who are found to have elevated levels of WBCs in their semen have asymptomatic pyospermia.
 In about 80 percent of these cases, the pyospermia is from non-infectious causes, meaning that somewhere in the genital duct system (most commonly the prostate) there is some inflammation not caused by an infection.
 Asymptomatic prostatitis, or prostate inflammation, is fairly common; usually no cause can be found.

-Because most men with pyospermia do not have an infection, some fertility specialists choose not to treat them with antibiotics, and instead rely only on only anti-inflammatory medications to clear the WBCs from the genital tract.
-I prefer not to miss the 20 percent of men whose pyospermia is the result of an infection, and so I usually treat all cases of pyospermia with a combination of antibiotics and anti-inflammatory medications.
+Because only 20 percent of pyospermia is the result of an infection, I usually treat all cases of pyospermia with a combination of antibiotics and anti-inflammatory medications.
 It generally takes several weeks for these medications to effectively penetrate and treat the genital duct system.

 1) Antibiotic (doxycycline 100 mg twice a day) for three weeks.
-Sometimes a longer course (6 weeks or longer) is needed, or switching to another medication (such as ciprofloxacin 500 mg twice a day).
+If persistent, sometimes a longer course (6 weeks or longer) is needed, or switching to another medication (such as ciprofloxacin 500 mg twice a day).

 2) Anti-inflammatory medication while taking the antibiotic; I generally recommend naproxen (Aleve) 220mg, 2 pills by mouth twice a day (with breakfast and dinner).